jrhoun/liferay-learn/docs/commerce/2.x/en/promoting-products/store-emails.md

 # Store Emails

-Liferay Commerce includes a series of email notification templates which sends notifications when triggered by a variety of events.
-These notification templates can be used and reused for multiple events and multiple audiences.
-For example, when a order is placed, you can use the _Order Placed_ notification template three times, once to send one email to the buyer, a second email to the order administrator, and a third email to the sales agent who manages the account.
+Liferay Commerce can be configured to send email notifications that are triggered by a variety of store events.
+Email notifications are comprised of templates that define the content of the email.
+Notifications can be flexibly configured.
+A single event trigger (store order) can send emails to different target audiences (a customer, a sales agent, an administrator) and use templates specific to each party.

 ```note::
    To use Liferay Commerce's Notifications feature, system administrators first have to configure the Mail settings for Liferay Digital Experience Platform (DXP).
 See `Connecting to a Mail Server <https://learn.liferay.com/dxp-7.x/installation-and-upgrades/setting-up-liferay-dxp/configuring-mail/connecting-to-a-mail-server.html>`_ for more information.